Home

 Saving You Money

-A good mortgage broker, will find you a lower interest rate on your mortgage broker loans than you will probably ever find on your own.
+A good mortgage broker, will find you a lower interest rate on your home loan than what you will probably ever find on your own.

-The reason for this is, they shop your mortgage to many lending institutions.
-It creates almost a bidding war to obtain that mortgage.
+The reason for this is, they shop your contract to many lending institutions.
+It creates almost a bidding war to obtain that loan.

-If you go trotting off to your own mortgage company, it is just you and the banker.
-Many of us feel small and powerless as the mortgage lender sits behind their desk and tells you their 3 or 5 year term rate.
+If you go trotting off to your own bank, it is just you and the banker.
+Many of us feel small and powerless as the banker sits behind their desk and tells you their 3 or 5 year term rate.

 They may or may not discuss options we may consider to save us more money.